knpuniversity/gulp/knpu/javascript.md

 # Minify and Combine JavaScript

-With CSS tackled, let's write some JavaScript!
-I'll create a new `js` directory inside  `app/Resources/assets` and a new file - let's call that `main.js`.
+Now for the most thrilling part: JavaScript.
+Create a new `js` directory inside `app/Resources/assets` and a new file - let's call that `main.js`.

 Ok, let's start with a jQuery document ready block and then log a movie quote that combines two of my *favorite* things: UNIX and dinosaurs.
 Thank you